-I recently decided to try out another local campsite, it’s always good to compare a site to your usual place which in my case is Chertsey.
-Actually Walton on Thames is my nearest site but the mobile broadband reception is awful so for this visit I checked into Horsley Camping and Caravanning Club Site.
+I recently decided to try out another local campsite.
+I usually look for a Camping & Caravanning club site and the two nearest to me are Walton on Thames and Chertsey.
+I tend to use the latter mostly as the former has shockingly bad mobile broadband reception.
+Having looked at the website I decided to book Horsley Camping and Caravanning Club Site.
 It should be noted that this site is only open late March to early November.

 Horsley Camping and Caravanning Club Site – Facilities

-Check in was a simple process, the lady who took my money contacted her colleague by radio who agreed to meet me at the far end of the lake which is one of the main features of this site.
+Check in was a simple process.
+I followed a warden who showed me my assigned pitch, located on the other side of the lake.
 The lake is popular with fishermen and I don’t know what it is but fishermen are often such miserable sods.
 Today was no exception as I slowly made my way around the lake an old guy glared at me… perhaps my diesel engine was scaring the fish!

 Horsley Camping and Caravanning Club Site – What’s nearby?

-As stated before the site is quite convenient for those wanting to visit London.
+As stated above the site is quite convenient for those wanting to visit London.
 Once you walk to Horsley station there are direct trains to Waterloo which take about an hour.
-Train prices being what they are it’s perhaps not the ideal campsite if you are a tourist wanting to visit London everyday but for a day trip it’s fine.
-Those wanting to visit London a number of times during a visit to the UK would save lots on transport by staying at campsites like Crystal Palace and Abbey Wood if their vehicle was LEZ compliant or one of the two campsites at Lee Valley if they have an older, non compliant motorhome.
+Train are expensive however so this site would not appeal to London commuters.
+My advice for regular commuters to London would be to look at Crystal Palace or Abbey Wood Caravan Club sites if your vehicle is LEZ compliant.
+If non compliant your best options are probably the campsites at Lee Valley.

-One popular tourist destination close to the site is RHS Wisley which is about 3 miles away and less than 10 minutes drive.
+One popular tourist destination close to the site is RHS Wisley which is about 3 miles away.
 A little over 10 miles away you have Denbies Wine Estate, one of the most famous vineyards in England.
-For those with young children to occupy in the summer holidays you have the theme parks Thorpe Park, Legoland and Chessington World of Adventure all close enough to visit.
+For those with young children to occupy in the summer holidays you have the theme parks Thorpe Park, Legoland and Chessington World of Adventure close by.

 All in all I enjoyed the visit to Horsley Camping and Caravanning Club Site.
-I stayed late in the season just before they closed and it’s a site I would visit again when they open again late in March 2013.
+I stayed late in the season just before they closed.
+It’s a site I will use again when they open in March 2013.